cambridge-healthcare/hi_sinatra-docker/Continuous.Delivery.with.Docker.and.Jenkins.Part.2.md

 this repository is a public one, it's safe to go with the third option, **don't manage my credentials**.

-If you find dockerize useful, show your appreciation by contributing back.
+If you find dockerize useful, please show your appreciation by contributing back.

 [part1]: http://blog.howareyou.com/post/62157486858/continuous-delivery-with-docker-and-jenkins-part-i
 [hi_sinatra-docker]: https://github.com/cambridge-healthcare/hi_sinatra-docker/tree/v0.2.0